ronald2117/Project-Sign-up-Form/README.md

 # Project-Sign-up-Form
-Intermediate HTML and CSS project in The odin project website
+Intermediate HTML and CSS project for the odin project website